Analog Vs Digital

 Please note that the data above is far more simple than an actual sound file.
 Sound files usually have a sample rate of about 44,100 samples per second (44.1 samples per millisecond) and the voltage differences are recorded far more accurately, but you can see how the whole process works in principle!

-Digital to Audio Conversion
+Analogue to Digital Conversion

 When you record sound, you are converting the original analogue signal to a digital (binary) format.
 Through this process you lose some of the sound quality.

 As can be seen below, the digital wave that is recorded is different to the original analogue sound wave, because you are only sampling the wave a certain number of times per second.
 If you want to increase the quality of the recorded audio, you need to increase the sample rate.

 The factors that affect the quality of the final recording sound include:

 Quality of the recording hardware (microphone & sound card)

 The sampling rate is the number of times per second that the sound data is recorded / stored / transmitted.

 Sampling Resolution is the level of detail in which the amplitude of the wave is recorded, and is determined by the number of bits that are used to store each sample.